chrztoph/craft-cms-development-performance-tips/README.md

 - `opcache_revalidate_freq: 0`
 - `opcache_validate_timestamps: 0`

-Read more about this options [here](https://www.php.net/manual/en/opcache.configuration.php).
+Read more about those options [here](https://www.php.net/manual/en/opcache.configuration.php).

 ### Disable Xdebug

-If you are not using [Xdebug](https://xdebug.org/) you can disable it issuing the following command:
+If you are not using [Xdebug](https://xdebug.org/) you can disable it by issuing the following command:

 ```sh
 nitro xoff